pekrau/Au/README.md

-# Au: Authoring tool storing text in Markdown.
+# Au: Authoring tool storing text in Markdown, producing PDF, DOCX, EPUB, HTML.

 - View and edit texts to form a book.
 - Organize in chapters, sections and subsections.
-- Allow URL links.
 - Search all text.
+- Links using URLs.
 - Indexing terms, allowing canonical form.
 - References.
 - Footnotes.